ssoudan/sapiens/README.md

 `SingleStepOODAChain` queries the underlying LM in a single step to get the Observation, Orientation, Decision and Action while
 `MultiStepOODAChain` splits the query in multiple steps to get the same information.

-`SapiensConfig::chain_type` controls which chain is used. `SapiensConfig::model` controls which language model is used.t
+`SapiensConfig::chain_type` controls which chain is used. `SapiensConfig::model` controls which language model is used.

 ## Tools